Moussa Latoundji

-Moussa Latoundji (born 13 August 1978) is a Beninese former football player and current caretaker manager side Benin national football team.
+Moussa Latoundji (born 13 August 1978) is a Beninese former football player and current assistant manager side Benin national football team.

 Club career

 Born in Porto-Novo, Latoudji started his career in his native Benin with amateur side Dragons de l'Oueme.
 He earned a move to Nigerian side Julius Berger in 1997.
 He again impressed, and was signed by professional French team FC Metz, where he spent one season with the club's 'B' team, amassing 14 appearances and 7 goals.

 He was then signed by German side FC Energie Cottbus.
 After over 100 appearances for the club, Latoundji broke his kneecap in 2004, and never played for the club again.

 He returned to Benin in 2009, coming out of retirement to act as player-manager for the side where he first began his career, Dragons de l'Oueme.
 After six years, he left to manage Gabonese side Cercle Mbéri Sportif.